Multiple Independent Variables, correlation exercise.

 - The effect of attitudes and drugs on Sexual risk.

 Discussion group Assignment

 Correlation coefficients: Going beyond your paper statistics.

-For this week you will do a correlation.
-This is not actually your statistics for your paper: doing an experiment (or quasi-experiment) calls for a t-test, and you did that last week.
+For this week you will compute a correlation.
+This is not for your paper: an experiment calls for a t-test, and you did that last week.
 We want you to compute a correlation so you really understand how this approach asks a different question than the t-test does.